autowarefoundation/autoware.universe/localization/ekf_localizer/README.md

 This package includes the following features:

 - **Time delay compensation** for input messages, which enables proper integration of input information with varying time delays.
-This is important especially for high-speed moving robots, such as an autonomous driving vehicles. (see the following figure).
+This is important especially for high-speed moving robots, such as autonomous driving vehicles. (see the following figure).
 - **Automatic estimation of yaw bias** prevents modeling errors caused by sensor mounting angle errors, which can improve estimation accuracy.
 - **Mahalanobis distance gate** enables probabilistic outlier detection to determine which inputs should be used or ignored.
 - **Smooth update**, the Kalman Filter measurement update is typically performed when a measurement is obtained, but it can cause large changes in the estimated value, especially for low-frequency measurements.
 Since the algorithm can consider the measurement time, the measurement data can be divided into multiple pieces and integrated smoothly while maintaining consistency (see the following figure).